kasir-barati/python/07-classes/introduction-to-classes.md

     def __init__(self, username: str):
         self.username = username
-        self.avatar = GitHubAccount._get_avatar(username)
+        self.avatar = GitHubAccount.get_avatar(username)
         self.linked_repos = None
 ```

 - Do not repeat yourself.
 - Do not write docstring for the obvious.
 - Pick a descriptive method name instead of a cryptic name.
 - Write docstring when something might be ambiguous.
-E.g. here the returned string from `_get_avatar` might be interpreted as it will return the [file in Base64](https://en.wikipedia.org/wiki/Base64), or something else.
+E.g. here the returned string from `get_avatar` might be interpreted as it will return the [file in Base64](https://en.wikipedia.org/wiki/Base64), or something else.

 > [!TIP]
 >